antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - WHAT DOES SLOW DO?
 ONLY ENEMY MOVEMENT SPEED REDUCTION OR ACTION SPEED?
 - CAN IT BE TRIGGERED WITH BOTH ATTACKS AND SPELLS? -->

-##  Faster Hit Recovery
+###  Faster Hit Recovery
-Reduces the recovery time after getting hit by enemy basic or projectile attacks.
-(When you get hit you "stutter" for a while)
+Reduces the recovery time / "stutter" after getting hit by enemy basic or projectile attacks.

 <!---
 TODO: